Three Rivers Park District: Noerenberg Memorial Gardens

 Noerenberg Memorial Gardens, located in Orono, is considered one of Minnesota's finest formal public gardens.
 It was donated to the park reserve by the estate of Frederick Noerenberg, founder of the Grain Belt brewery.
 The gardens are open May through October for tours, programs, informal viewing, and weddings.
+It includes the Noerenberg Estate Barn, listed on the National Register of Historic Places.